CrossRef/event-data-user-guide/event-data-manual.md

     total: 1,

 The number of actions this represents.
-For most data this will be 1, but for sources like Facebook, which represents only 'the number of times a DOI is currently liked', this can have other values.
+For most data this will be 1, but for Data Sources like Facebook, which represents only 'the number of times a DOI is currently liked', this can have other values.

     occurred_at: "2016-03-22T12:10:19Z",